eric-to/echo-server/README.md

 1. Navigate to the directory containing these files (primarily echo-server.py and echo-client.py).
 2. Open two new terminal windows and run 'python echo-server.py' and 'python echo-client.py' respectively.
 3. Type messages into the client window and watch messages be printed and logged on the server side.

+You can prepend either command with environment variables, such as:
+'host=X port=Y python echo-server.py' where X and Y are your desired host and port.